TijanaJelic/recipe-finder/README.md

 # Description

 Recipe Finder is web application for searching through recipes.
 All recipes are getting from API.
-Project is built with vanilla JS and CSS.

 You can:
 - Search for a recipe by name